High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Introduction

-Sufficient dimension reduction (SDR, \cite{cook1998regression}) is a dimension reduction method to variable selection in low-dimensional settings.
-Under this framework, dimension reduction is achieved by assuming that there exist low-rank subspaces of the original covariate space, or dimension reduction spaces, such that the outcome is independent of the covariates when conditioned on the projection of the covariates onto these subspaces.
+Sufficient dimension reduction (SDR, \cite{cook1998regression}) is a dimension reduction method for variable selection in low-dimensional settings.
+Under this framework, dimension reduction is achieved by assuming that there exist low-rank subspaces of the original covariate space, or dimension reduction spaces, such that the outcome is independent of the covariates when conditioning on the projection of the covariates onto these subspaces.
 The sliced inverse regression (SIR) proposed by \cite{li1991sliced} is the most popular approach for SDR.
-In high-dimensional settings, the sparsity of eigenvectors in dimension reduction spaces is often assumed, with research primarily focusing on consistently estimating the central subspace, i.e. smallest dimension reduction space \citep{ni2005note,lin2018consistency,lin2019sparse,lin2021optimality}.
-However, studies about how to make inference for each covariate in high-dimensional settings are still limited. \cite{zhu2006sliced} investigated the limiting distribution of SIR in fixed dimensions, while \cite{zhao2022testing} extended this to diverging dimensions and introduced a Gaussian Mirror statistic for false discovery rate (FDR) control based on data splitting.
+In high-dimensional settings, the sparsity of eigenvectors in dimension reduction spaces is often assumed, with research primarily focusing on consistently estimating the central subspace, i.e., the smallest dimension reduction space \citep{ni2005note,lin2018consistency,lin2019sparse,lin2021optimality}.
+However, studies on inference for each covariate in high-dimensional settings are still limited. \cite{zhu2006sliced} investigated the limiting distribution of SIR in fixed dimensions, while \cite{zhao2022testing} extended this to diverging dimensions and introduced a mirror statistic approach for false discovery rate (FDR) control based on data splitting.